-For information about deleting protection groups, refer to "How to Delete an SRDF Protection Group" on page 32.
-For information about deleting application resource groups from a protection group, refer to "How to Delete an Application Resource Group From an SRDF Protection Group" on page 37.
+For information about deleting protection groups, refer to "Deleting Protection Groups and Data Replication Components" in "Oracle Solaris Cluster Geographic Edition System Administration Guide".
+For information about deleting application resource groups from a protection group, refer to "How to Delete an Application Resource Group From an SRDF Protection Group" on page 39.

 You must be assigned the Geo Management RBAC rights profile to complete this procedure.
-For more information about RBAC, see "Geographic Edition Software and RBAC" in Oracle Solaris Cluster Geographic Edition System Administration Guide.
+For more information about RBAC, see "Securing Geographic Edition Software" in "Oracle Solaris Cluster Geographic Edition Installation and Configuration Guide ".

-2 Remove the device group.
+2. Remove the device group.